At Least 143 Dead In DR Congo Boat Fire - UrduPoint

 "A first group of 131 bodies were found on Wednesday, with a further 12 fished out on Thursday and Friday.
 Several of them are charred," Lokumu told AFP.

-Joseph Lokondo, a local civil society leader who said he helped bury the bodies, put the "provisional death toll at 145: some burned, others drowned".
+Joseph Lokondo, a local civil society leader who said he helped bury the bodies, put the "provisional death toll at 145: some burnt, others drowned".

+The official toll of the tragedy was not yet known by midday Saturday.

+Collective funerals were already underway in the provincial capital Mbandaka on Friday, according to videos filmed by local journalist Eric Liyenge Ekamba shared with AFP.

 Lokumu said the blaze was caused by a fuel explosion ignited by an onboard cooking fire.

 "A woman lit the embers for cooking.
-The fuel, which was not far away, exploded, killing many children and women", she said.
+The fuel, which was not far away, exploded, killing many children and women," she added.

+Videos circulating on social media showed flames leaping from a long boat stranded far from shore, with smoke billowing from the wreckage and people aboard smaller vessels looking on.

 The total number of passengers on board the doomed vessel was not known but Lokumu said it was in the "hundreds".